 In a small saucepan, heat the 1/2 cup water until boiling.

 Add the 4 ounces of chocolate and allow to melt, stirring frequently, in the water, then allow the mixture to cool.

 In a small mixing bowl, beat together just the egg whites until they are very frothy.

 Add 1/2 cup of the sugar and beat the mixture together just until the egg mixture is stiff but not dry.
 Set aside.

 Using a separate large mixing bowl, cream together the butter or margarine with the remaining 1 1/2 cups of sugar and add the vanilla.

 Beat this mixture together until fluffy.
-Next, add in the egg yolks and beat together well, then blend in chocolate, mixing to combine well.
+Add in the egg yolks and beat together well, then blend in chocolate, mixing to combine well.

 Pour into three 8-inch or 9-inch layer pans lined on bottom with paper.

-Bake at 350 degrees F., about 30 minutes or until done.
-Cool.
-Frost tops only.
+Bake at 350 F for about 30 minutes or until done.